potluck-club/git-cookin/README.md

    * required equipment (desired, necessary)
    * date first brought to potluck (or `BGC` if before git-cookin) and the theme of that day if applicable
    * source of inspiration / credit?
-1. move info into tex file
+1. organize accordingly and check the tex compiles

 ---